 The rate structure is based on the type of trip (i.e. ambulatory, ambulatory group, wheelchair, etc.) in the service area.
-On March 5, 2025, the Collier MPO's Local Coordinating Board approved the service rates shown in Table 4 below (utilizing the Florida Commission for the Transportation Disadvantaged 2023 Rate Calculation Worksheet).
+On March 5, 2025, the Collier MPO's Local Coordinating Board approved the service rates shown in Table 4 below (utilizing the Florida Commission for the Transportation Disadvantaged FY2025/2026 Rate Calculation Worksheet).
 The Rate Calculation Model is a tool utilized by the CTD to standardize the comparison and approval of rates paid to coordinators throughout the State of Florida.
-The detailed Rate Model worksheets are included in Appendix A.
+The detailed Rate Model worksheets are included in Appendix A. The Rate Model/service rates were approved by the CTD on April 23, 2025.